Metaswitch/chronos/doc/technical.md

 ### Real World Example

 As a complete example, Ralf configures the timer to recur at the rate specified by the CDF for sending INTERIM messages.
-It asks for this timer to recur for the session refresh interval (+ some extra for contingency).
+It asks for this timer to recur for the session refresh interval (plus some extra for contingency).
 This means that Ralf can handle the INTERIM timers at the correct rate and, if the call is lost without Ralf seeing the BYE message flow past, the INTERIM messages will eventually (after one session refresh interval) stop being generated.
 The CDF will detect this and treat it as the call terminating (as spec-ed by IMS).